 - Stay connected.
 Fully unplugging while travelling is likely a thing of the past.
 It is important to have access to trusted, up-to-date information while travelling so you can monitor changing conditions and requirements and adapt accordingly.
 Bookmark the Global Affairs Canada website prior to departure and check it regularly while abroad.
 It is also a good idea to sign up for Registration of Canadians Abroad.

 Important information to consider:

-- As cases of COVID-19 increase in many destinations, it is increasingly difficult for Canadians to secure access to necessary medical care.
-If a destination experiences a significant increase in COVID cases, local governments can prioritize citizens over tourists, should health services become strained, leaving Canadian travellers without the necessary support in a time of need regardless of one’s insurance coverage.
+- If a destination experiences a significant increase in COVID cases, local governments can prioritize citizens over tourists, should health services become strained, leaving Canadian travellers without the necessary support in a time of need regardless of one’s insurance coverage.

 - Concerns around the availability of care at a destination applies to any ailment, including but not limited to COVID-19.

 - Many countries have put in place travel or border restrictions and other measures such as movement restrictions and quarantines.

 - The Canadian government advises that if you choose to travel, you should be fully vaccinated at least 14 days before departing.
 Be aware that although you are better protected against serious illness if you are vaccinated, you may still be at risk of infection from the virus that causes COVID-19.
 If you’re unvaccinated, you remain at increased risk of being infected with and spreading the virus that causes COVID-19 when travelling internationally.